-Many of iMazing's features are available for free, but you'll need to purchase a license from our store to unlock unlimited data exports, the ability to restore backups, and to update or reinstall iOS.
+Many of iMazing's features are available for free, but you'll need to purchase a license from our store to unlock unlimited data exports, access to advanced options when you restore a backup, and to update or reinstall iOS.

 For more information, see Manage your iMazing license.

 Under the hood, iMazing uses many different technologies to connect to your mobile devices and grant you access to your data.
 A few key concepts:

 - iMazing does not store any of your data online.
 The data you access and export is stored locally on your computer, in total respect of your privacy.